spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/installation/mac.rst

 Create an X11 server for handling display:

 1. Install XQuartz X11 server.
-2. Check ‘Allow connections from network clientsoption inXQuartz\` settings.
+2. Check ‘Allow connections from network clients option in XQuartz\` settings.
 3. Quit and restart XQuartz.
 4. In XQuartz window xhost + 127.0.0.1
 5. In your other Terminal window, run: